Karmaticow/ctf/write-ups/forger/index.md

 A quick Google search gives us the information we need:
 ![Signing a session cookie with flask-unsign](./forgersearch1.png)

-After installing flask-unsign and reading some documentation, I figured out the format for signing cookies with the SECRET_KEY was:
+After installing flask-unsign and reading some documentation, I figured out the format for signing cookies with a SECRET_KEY:
 ``flask-unsign --sign --cookie "{'variable': 'value'}" --secret 'secret'``

 So, I ran the command: